Hi, my name is Steffi.

 Bee encouraged me to question and completely re-think everything I learned and believed about horses to this point.
 I thought I’d always questioned methods and beliefs, but this was when I knew I had to become the change myself.

-And so with the help of my two girls, my journey to Holistic Horsemanship started.
+And so with the help of my two girls and some incredible like-minded people, my journey to Holistic Horsemanship started.

 Science for Soundness was born out of the idea to share this journey, help other likeminded horse owners establish a true connection with their horses and encourage their horses to feel and do better in themselves.
 Horsemanship is not about dominating another living breathing being, it’s about a mutual dialogue founded on trust and an understanding for each other.
 Once you’ve entered this magic space, you’ll never want to go back!